Braves vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marcell Ozuna and the Atlanta Braves will take on Freddie Freeman and the Los Angeles Dodgers at Truist Park in the first of a three-game series, Monday at 7:20 PM ET.
+Marcell Ozuna and the Atlanta Braves play Freddie Freeman and the Los Angeles Dodgers on Tuesday at 7:20 PM ET, in the second of a three-game series at Truist Park.

-Bookmakers list the Braves as -155 favorites on the moneyline, while giving the underdog Dodgers +125 moneyline odds to win.
-The total is 9 runs for the matchup.
+Oddsmakers list the Braves as -210 favorites on the moneyline, while giving the underdog Dodgers +170 moneyline odds to win.
+An 8.5-run total is set for the matchup.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.